 Viruscraft was developed through a series of open workshops.
 We launched with a workshop in April 2017 to co-research virus genetics and structure, and use craft approaches to explore ways of building modifiable viral structures for informing the tangible interface design.
 We then held an open workshop in April 2018 for testing and improving the prototype version, and finished with an open event for testing the full version with visitors at the Eden Project in Jan 2019.
 We are now planning to develop Viruscraft into a full exhibition version that can be installed long-term.

 The first Viruscraft workshop made an appearance in Blueprint magazine, and another interesting unexpected outcome from the project has been that one of the original workshop participants, Aaron Moore, ended up creating a whole range of virus-inspired products, including a virus shaped lampshade (used in our later workshops and installations, as well as a virus shaped chair and funeral urn.
 The design and build of the tangible interface were made in collaboration with Aaron and his brilliant woodworking skills, and the pieces for the final version were cut on his self-made CNC machine the St. Agnes Makerspace.

-You can try out our early prototype games and simulations here, and see photos and videos for the project here.
+You can try out the online version of the game here, and see photos and videos for the project here.